bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

 This truth set contains 146,640 TR loci that are polymorphic in the CHM1-CHM13 synthetic diploid sample.

-First, I ran `add_adjacent_loci_to_expansion_hunter_catalog` on the ExpansionHunter catalog for these 146,640 truth set loci.
+I selected 139,578 TR loci that had only pure repeats, converted them to ExpansionHunter catalog format, and then
-For the reference TR catalog, I used
+ran `add_adjacent_loci_to_expansion_hunter_catalog` on it.
+For the reference TR catalog argument, I used
 ```
 gs://str-truth-set/hg38/ref/other/repeat_specs_GRCh38_without_mismatches.including_homopolymers.sorted.at_least_9bp.bed.gz
 ```
 which contains 4,484,369 pure TR loci detected in hg38 by TandemRepeatFinder.
-Also, I set `max-distance-between-adjacent-repeats = 10` because I found little difference in performance when I increased this arg.
+Also, I arbitrarily set `max-distance-between-adjacent-repeats = 10`

 The full command line was:
 ```
 python3 -u -m str_analysis.add_adjacent_loci_to_expansion_hunter_catalog \
 	--source-of-adjacent-loci ./ref/other/repeat_specs_GRCh38_without_mismatches.including_homopolymers.sorted.at_least_9bp.bed.gz \
 	--ref-fasta ./ref/hg38.fa \
     --max-distance-between-adjacent-repeats 10 \
 	--add-extra-fields \
     truth_set_variant_catalog.json
 ```